Welcome to my world of visual language, cards, Zen, and analog photography delivered from Denmark with a Transylvanian touch.

 I consider myself a reader.
 I read for a living.

 Until recently I’ve been a tenured professor of literature at Roskilde University.
-After I quit the academia because I got tired of dullness and lies, I expanded my cartomantic business.
+After I quit the academia because I got tired of dullness and lies, I expanded my cartomantic business and launched into fine art analog photography.

-In the academic world my credentials are two doctorates (PhD and Dr.Phil, habilitation) and tenured professorship for 10 years out of the total of 20 with three Danish universities.
+In the academic world my credentials are two doctorates (PhD and Dr.Phil, habilitation) and tenured professorship for 10 years out of the total of 20 spent as a professor at three Danish universities.
+For a stint I was also a visiting scholar at Columbia University, NYC, in 2000-2001.

 In the cartomantic world my credentials are the ability to prompt exclamations marks: ‘This reading has changed my life!
 This teaching has revolutionised my readings!’